-Today’s first reading from our lectionary is a classic picture from the Prophet Jeremiah of Jerusalem destroyed by the Babylonians in 598 BC.
-The dead are still waiting to be buried, people starving for food, prophets and priests wandering about bewildered by what’s happened.
+Today’s first reading from our lectionary is a classic picture of the destruction of Jerusalem by the Babylonians in 598 BC, from the Prophet Jeremiah.
+The dead still wait to be buried, people are starving for food, prophets and priests wander about bewildered by what’s happened.

-Just as important as the description of the devastated city of Jerusalem is the reaction of the prophet describing it.
+Just as important as the description of the devastated city is Jeremiah’s reaction to it.
 He’s no distant onlooker, he’s there, part of it all, and his eyes are filled with tears, day and night.

 That’s Jeremiah.
 It’s his city and his people that have been struck “a blow that cannot be healed.”
 Instead of the Babylonians or the Judean leaders whom he had warned, Jeremiah addresses God.
 “You alone have done all these things.”

 Does Jeremiah have something to say about our situation today?

 “Nowhere else in the Old Testament does the eternal, invisible God become so involved in human experience and communicate within it as in the person of Jeremiah,” Fr.
 Carroll Stuhlmueller, CP, writes in his commentary on Jeremiah in the Catholic Study Bible.